 Advanced Translational Neuroimaging Research & Development Core

-Despite the prevalence of traumatic brain injuries (TBIs) among military personnel, there are still no standard clinical neuroimaging methods that can detect it.
-Computed tomography (CT) and conventional magnetic resonance imaging (MRI) methods are not specific enough to definitively identify TBIs and are not sensitive enough to detect subtle changes that may accompany a mild TBI.
+Despite the prevalence of traumatic brain injury (TBI) among military personnel, there are still no standard clinical neuroimaging methods that can detect it.
+Computed tomography (CT) and conventional magnetic resonance imaging (MRI) methods are not specific enough to definitively identify TBI and are not sensitive enough to detect subtle changes that may accompany a mild TBI.

-The Core is a partnership between the Military Traumatic Brain Injury Initiative (MTBI2), the National Institute of Child Health and Human Development, and the National Institute on Aging.
-Its mission is to make TBI — a radiologically invisible wound — visible.
-The Core’s overarching goal is to improve imaging methods to identify and assess the various forms of TBI among military personnel.
+This Core is a partnership between the Military Traumatic Brain Injury Initiative (MTBI2), the National Institute of Child Health and Human Development, and the National Institute on Aging.
+Its mission is to make TBI — a radiologically “invisible” wound — “visible”.
+The Core’s overarching goal is to invent, develop and translate new imaging methods to identify and assess the various forms of TBI among military personnel.

-Using advanced neuroradiological-neuropathological (Rad-Path) correlation and integration approaches, from 2018 to 2023, Core members developed and tested numerous promising MRI methods to detect TBIs.
-One — which they invented, developed, and vetted — is multidimensional diffusion-relaxation correlation MRI, which successfully detected and visualized microscopic injury processes in pathological human brain specimen that were previously radiologically invisible (i.e., not detectable.)
+Using advanced neuroradiological-neuropathological (Rad-Path) correlation and integration approaches, from 2018 to 2023, Core members developed and tested numerous promising MRI methods to detect TBI.
+One, which they invented, developed, and vetted, is multidimensional diffusion-relaxation correlation MRI (MDMRI), which successfully detected microscopic injuries in pathological human brain specimen that were previously radiologically invisible (i.e., not detectable.)
 “Our Core’s multidimensional diffusion-relaxation correlation MRI method is a significant breakthrough.
 It is first and only MRI method that can ‘see’ microscopic protein aggregation caused by impact induced TBI and neuroinflammation due to blast induced TBI.”

-Expanding on this success, the Core is now focused on developing and testing multi-dimensional MRI methods designed to detect TBI in patients.
-Overall, the Core is developing and vetting several novel non-invasive quantitative MRI biomarkers to detect unique features of TBI by:
+Expanding on their success, this Core is now focused on testing and translating multi-dimensional MRI methods designed to detect TBI in subjects and patients.
+Overall, the Core is also developing and vetting several novel non-invasive quantitative MRI biomarkers to detect unique features of TBI by:

 - Clinically translating and evaluating ex vivo MRI methods to detect sequelae of TBI through scanning healthy volunteers, TBI subjects, and if successful, TBI patients.